jchristopher/attachments/readme.txt

 == Changelog ==

 Please see [Attachments' changelog on GitHub](https://github.com/jchristopher/attachments/docs/changelog.md)

+= 3.5.3 =
+* Cleaned up PHP Warning/Notice (props Mike C.)
+* Fixed a potential fatal error triggered by deleting something from the Media library that was an Attachment
+* Tested with WordPress 3.7

 = 3.5.2 =
 * Fixed an issue where newline characters may not be properly retrieved